ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 ###Version Negotiation and Downgrade Protection
 In TLS, the ClientHello message includes a list of supported protocol versions.
 The server will select the highest supported version and indicate its choice in the ServerHello message.

-TLS 1.3 changes the way in which version negotation is performed.
-The ClientHello message will indicate TLS version 1.3 in the new "supported_versions" extension, however for backwards compatility with TLS 1.2, the ClientHellow message will indicate TLS version 1.2 in the "legacy_version" field.
+TLS 1.3 changes the way in which version negotiation is performed.
+The ClientHello message will indicate TLS version 1.3 in the new "supported_versions" extension, however for backwards compatibility with TLS 1.2, the ClientHellow message will indicate TLS version 1.2 in the "legacy_version" field.
 A TLS 1.3 server will recognize that TLS 1.3 is being negotiated, whereas a TLS 1.2 server will simply see a TLS 1.2 ClientHello and proceed with TLS 1.2 negotiation.

 In TLS 1.3, the random value in the ServerHello message includes a special value in the last eight bytes when the server negotiates either TLS 1.2 or TLS 1.1 and below.
 The special value(s) enable a TLS 1.3 client to detect an active attacker launching a downgrade attack when the client did indeed reach a TLS 1.3 server, provided ephemeral ciphers are being used.